 You can have Wave automatically record a queue's calls on a periodic basis.
 The recorded calls appear as new voice messages in the voice mailbox that you select.
 The system records both inbound and outbound queue calls.

-To automatically record all calls (including queue calls) in the Wave system, use Wave system call recording instead.
+To automatically record all calls (including queue calls) in the Wave system, use system call recording as described in Chapter 19 in the Wave Global Administrator Guide.

 Note the following important information: